segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ## Routing collected data

+Once you set up calls using the basic Segment data collection APIs, choose which destinations to send it to, and how you want to send it to them.

 ### Sending Data to destinations

 There are two ways to send data to your analytics services through this library:

-1. Through the Segment servers
+1. Through the Segment servers, also known as "cloud-mode"
-2. Directly from the device using bundled SDK's
+2. Directly from the user's device (also known as "device-mode") using bundled SDKs

 **Note:** Refer to the specific destination's docs to see if your tool must be bundled in the app or sent server-side.